shakir-abdo/strapi/docs/3.x.x/en/guides/authentication.md

 ![Admin Discord Setup](../assets/discord_strapi_setup.png)

-> If you are using [login-react boilerplate](https://github.com/strapi/strapi-examples/blob/master/login-react) go to localhost:3000 and try to sign up with discord
+> If you are using the [login-react boilerplate](https://github.com/strapi/strapi-examples/blob/master/login-react) go to localhost:3000 and try to sign up with discord.

 ---